rosafilgueira/DARE_SEISMO/specfem3d/specfem3d_test_input_cwl/README.md

 ```
 **Note**: This last command should be typed outside the docker container.
 Either you open a new terminal, or you detach your current session  (e.g. using [screen](https://www.gnu.org/software/screen/manual/html_node/Invoking-Screen.html) ).

+# Copy the necessary input files and CWL to the container

 docker cp ../specfem3d_test_input <CONTAINER_ID>:/home/mpiuser/
 docker cp ../specfem3d_test_input_cwl/* <CONTAINER_ID>:/home/mpiuser/